-In the workplace as a young woman of 17 years of age, I witnessed and also experienced sexual harassment upon women by men.
-When I consulted mature women in the workplace, I was advised to ‘turn a blind eye’ to it if you wish to keep your job.
-There were times when I had spoken out and lost employment or friendships.
+In the workplace as a young woman of 17 years of age, I witnessed and also experienced sexual harassment of women by men.
+When I consulted mature women in the workplace, I was advised to ‘turn a blind eye’ if you wish to keep your place of employment.
+There have been occasions where I have spoken out and lost either employment or friendships.

-In my social and performance life I have also spoken out about sexist behaviour and harassment by men in leadership roles which has resulted in calculated revenge and false rumours which they created to divert the attention away from themselves.
+In my social and performing circles, I have also spoken out about sexist behaviour and sexual harrassment only to be the target of aggression by the guilty party who then created false rumours to divert the attention away from themselves.

 This is a widespread problem for women and also one of the reasons clients consult us.

 Sexual harassment is about men establishing dominance over women.
 Issues of entitlement, power, and control have gone unchecked for far too long.

 Following the allegations of the sexual predatory behaviour of men like Harvey Weinstein, Roger Ailes, Bill O’Reilly, Charlie Rose, Al Franken, Louis C.K., Kevin Spacey, and Matt Lauer, to name only a few, I have become intrigued with the question: “Why do these men behave differently from those who choose not to harass women?”

 I have been aware of men’s sexist attitudes throughout my 45 years as a psychologist; however, I have been surprised by the number of high-powered men “called out” for sexual assault on women.
 I am gratified by the number of women who have chosen to come forward.

 My research suggests that we are only beginning to gain insight into the mentality of the accused harassers.
 However, I want to share some of what the research shows.